tibetan/nestjs_typescript_postgresql_api/README.md

 ## Configuring Postgres DB

+1. Login to admin with credentionals from `.env` file.
-1. In the left-hand sidebar, click `Servers` to expand the `Servers` menu.
+2. In the left-hand sidebar, click `Servers` to expand the `Servers` menu.
-2. Right-click on `Servers` and select `Register -> Server`.
+3. Right-click on `Servers` and select `Register -> Server`.
-3. In the `Genera`l tab of the `Create - Server` dialog, we can give the server a name of our choice.
+4. In the `Genera`l tab of the `Create - Server` dialog, we can give the server a name of our choice.
-4. In the `Connection tab`, fill in the following details:
+5. In the `Connection tab`, fill in the following details:

 ```bash
 Host name/address: db